itscrystal/blog/_posts/2016-10-18-craigslist-branding.md

 date: 2017-10-18
 ---

 Here's an example of a simple branding guide that I created for Craigslist.
-A quick disclaimer: This is not official work.
+A quick disclaimer: This is an unsolicited redisign, not paid work.
 It is something I did to play around and practice some skills, and decided to share with others!

 [Craigslist_BrandingGuide.pdf](https://static.notion-static.com/ce7bc2fb-5e07-4ff9-9510-3d6319118278/Craigslist_BrandingGuide.pdf)